 Understanding dual compliance: GDPR and the UK Data Protection Act

-When working internationally, especially in markets like Belgium and the UK, ensuring compliance with data protection laws is essential.
 Both regions have robust frameworks to safeguard personal data, requiring organizations to align with regulations like the General Data Protection Regulation (GDPR) in the EU and its UK counterpart, the Data Protection Act 2018.

 GDPR vs. the UK Data Protection Act